 In this post, we are covering 4 possible options.
 Depending on your data, one method may lead to better results than others.
 The lower the level of data consistency, the harder the process becomes.

-Split cells using Text to Column
+Split cells using Text to Columns Wizard

-Text to columns is a feature that hides in plain sight.
+Text to columns is a feature in Excel that hides in plain sight.
 It’s on the ribbon as an icon, but unless you know it’s there and what it does, you may not have used it before.

 - The Convert Text to Columns Wizard dialog box will open